syslogic/androidx-github/README.md

-# androidx-github
+## androidx-github

-This is an Android client for GitHub, which merely utilizes AndroidX & Retrofit2.
+This is an unofficial Android client for GitHub, which merely utilizes AndroidX & Retrofit2.

-One can browse Android/Kotlin/Gradle projects (working on an editor for the topics to browse).
+Currently one can browse Android/Kotlin/Gradle projects (working on an editor for dynamic topics).

 File `token.properties` needs to be created and have a GitHub access token defined with `accesstoken=...`,